 - Whether they detox on a tapering schedule

-Perhaps the most significant factor on the Librium withdrawal timeline is, as previously mentioned, whether the individual is suffering from benzodiazepine withdrawal syndrome.
+Perhaps the most significant factor in the Librium withdrawal timeline is, as previously mentioned, whether the individual is suffering from benzodiazepine withdrawal syndrome.

 Why Should I Detox?

-In the medical detox phase of recovery, you will be under 24-hour medical supervision by doctors and nurses.
-They will observe your physical and/or psychological withdrawal symptoms and may or may not administer medications in order to aid your detoxification process.
+In a medical detox program, you will be under 24-hour medical supervision by doctors and nurses.
+They will observe your physical and/or psychological withdrawal symptoms and may or may not administer medications to aid your detoxification process.

 Quitting Cold Turkey

-The biggest mistake people make when attempting to detox from Librium without medical assistance is stopping Librium use cold turkey.
-This not only makes for a withdrawal that is far more painful than necessary but also is much more likely to trigger symptoms that could easily become fatal without medical intervention, such as Grand mal seizures, delirium, or suicidal behavior.
+The biggest mistake people make when attempting a Librium detox is to do so without medical assistance, which is called going “cold turkey.”
+This not only makes for a withdrawal that is far more painful than necessary, but it also is much more likely to trigger symptoms that could easily become fatal without medical intervention, such as Grand mal seizures, delirium, or suicidal behavior.

-These symptoms can be greatly mitigated or even avoided entirely through the use of a tapering schedule wherein someone can gradually reduce their usage of Librium in a controlled setting, under the supervision of a medical professional who is experienced at handling detox safely.
+These symptoms can be greatly mitigated or even avoided entirely through the use of a tapering schedule that allows someone to gradually reduce their Librium use in a controlled setting.
+This tapering schedule occurs under the supervision of a medical professional who is experienced at handling detox safely.

 The most important thing to note is that quitting cold turkey is dangerous, and should almost never be done.
-Almost all physically addictive drugs require professional treatment for detox and quitting cold turkey can negatively affect not only your detox stage but your entire treatment program as a whole.
-Quitting cold turkey results almost always in severe withdrawal symptoms and has many negative physical effects on the body.
+Almost all physically addictive drugs require professional treatment for detox.
+Quitting cold turkey can negatively affect not only your detox stage but your entire treatment program as a whole.
+Quitting cold turkey results almost always in severe withdrawal symptoms and has many negative effects on the body.

 What Is the Next Treatment Step?

-It is vital that someone detox from Librium as soon as possible in order to avoid benzodiazepine withdrawal syndrome, but this is only the first step towards treatment.
+It is vital that someone detox from Librium as soon as possible to avoid benzodiazepine withdrawal syndrome, but this is only the first step toward treatment.